 Air Force, Army and Archaeology

-At the northern extreme of Vyškov, a small military city near Brno, you’ll find the Museum of Air and Land Technology.
-The museum is a good sized collection of post-war aircraft and land vehicles that have served in the Czech, and former Czechoslovak air force and army.
+The museum presents a good sized collection of post-war aircraft and land vehicles that have served in the Czech, and former Czechoslovak air force and army.
 The primary exhibit area is outdoors and is well organised and logically laid out.

 The museum also features collections of aircraft engines and aviation archaeology.

-In scope and number of exhibits, it’s one of the largest museums of its sort in the Czech Republic
+In scope and number of exhibits, it’s one of the largest museums of its sort in the Czech Republic.

 Things With Wings